 Amy Kedron, founding member of Buffalo First, wept with pride at the turnaround she illustrated with her slideshow of people in her Rust Belt community stepping up.
 At Amy’s Place (a restaurant), “everyone deserves the dignity of a meal,” while the community’s only skateboard shop deliberately chose a non-trendy location that afforded them space for the kids to skate off the street.
 It’s known for sheltering those who need it, even going so far as to find some children new homes.

-Far from hawking products or services, BALLE promotes community, gives away inspiration, builds determination and instills faith.
+Far from hawking products or services, BALLE promotes community, fosters inspiration, builds determination and instills faith.

 “When people try to tell you that small isn’t beautiful, just tell your story.”
 Amy Kedron, Buffalo First